romanzac/GoRusty/README.md

 ```

 - String in Go can be indexed directly as any other slice.
 This is not available in Rust.
-We have an option to either obtain code points from chars iterator or to get raw bytes representation.
+Here we have an option to either obtain code points from chars iterator or to get raw bytes representation.

 ##### - Rust
 ```rust